London police under pressure over clashes at women's protest - WTMJ

 Associated Press

-LONDON (AP) — London’s Metropolitan Police force was under heavy pressure Sunday to explain its actions during a vigil for a woman whom one of the force’s own officers is accused of murdering.
+LONDON (AP) — London’s Metropolitan Police force was under heavy pressure Sunday to explain the way officers treated some protesters during a vigil for a woman whom one of the force’s own officers is accused of murdering.

-Hundreds defied coronavirus restrictions to gather and protest violence against women, but the event ended with clashes between police and those attending and many questioned whether the police force was too heavy-handed.
+Hundreds defied coronavirus restrictions to gather and protest violence against women, but Saturday’s vigil event ended with clashes between police and those attending and many questioned whether the police force was too heavy-handed.

-Home Secretary Priti Patel said scenes from Saturday’s vigil in south London were “upsetting” and she is seeking a full report on what happened from the Metropolitan Police.
+Home Secretary Priti Patel said scenes from the vigil in south London were “upsetting.”
 The capital’s mayor, Sadiq Khan, said the police response was “at times neither appropriate nor proportionate.”
+Both said they were not satisfied with the force’s report of events and were seeking a full and independent investigation.

 Police were seen scuffling with some women at the event, and one woman was seen pinned to the ground by two officers.
 Video widely shared on social media showed a woman was pulled up from the ground by officers who then shoved her from the back.
 Several women were led away in handcuffs as other attendees chanted “Shame on you” at police.
 The force later said four people were arrested for violating public order and coronavirus regulations.